bidhyapokharel/Predict-Market-Volatility/README.md

+**A. Topic:**

-( Predicting Market Volatility and building short-term trading strategies using data from Reddit's WallStreetBets. )
+Predicting Market Volatility and building short-term trading strategies using data from Reddit's WallStreetBets.

-**Short Description:**
+**B. Short Description:**

 The aim of this project is to use data from posts made on the sub-reddit 'WallStreetBets' to make a prediction on stock prices and market volatility.
 Various features were extracted from these posts and a learning model was trained to predict if specific stocks rose or fell in the given timeframe.

-**Content:**
+**C. Content:**
+##
 	1. Project Approach
 	2. What does the DATA tell us?
 	3. Our PREDICTION models
 	4. PERFORMANCE evaluate
 	5. CONCLUSION & NEXT STEP

-**Data Collection:**
+**E. Data Collection:**

 As per project requirement, the data from the news portals or social media sites which has lot of stock enthusiast, Customers, Investors, Companies and so on is needed.
 So, the data from Reddit’s WallStreetBets can be used.
 For this project, two different datasets will be used.

 a.
 SPX file which contains lot of ‘High’, ‘Low’, ‘Close’, ‘Open’, ‘Volume’, so we’ll trim it out as per the Kaggle file named SP500.
 Hence from this file we’ll get four columns:
+##
 	i.
 Open
 	ii.
 Close
 	iii.
 High